d0lim/study-designing-hexagonal-architecture-with-java/README.md

   uses [Cucumber](https://cucumber.io).
 - I am using Hibernate instead of EclipseLink.
 Which is the more common implementation for JPA.
 - Failed to run the ch04 rest adapter with h2 database.
 Any helps are welcome.
+    - Skipped ch05 for the reason of too many boilerplate template codes, will look back later.